Speechbase

 1. Shared model.
 Set model at the top level and let every turn inherit it.
 Each turn just picks a voice.

 2. Per-turn model.
-Omit the top-level model and set model and voice (or mode: "voice" + voiceId) on each turn individually.
+Omit the top-level model and set model and voice (or voiceId) on each turn individually.

 Mixing the two — top-level model plus per-turn model on a flat (inline) turn — is rejected.
 The schema enforces "exactly one source of truth per turn."